 Accredited Course Provider status allows the organization to provide continuing education on an ongoing basis by self-accrediting their courses in accordance with the Insurance Council of BC's current continuing education course content guidelines.
 Certain criteria must be met to achieve and maintain ACP status.
-In addition to ACP status, course providers may also opt to upload course information to the Insurance Council's Online Accreditation website.
-Accredited Course Providers and any uploaded courses offered by the Accredited Course Provider will be displayed on the Insurance Council's website.
+Following completion of all required processes, Accredited Course Providers will be displayed on the Insurance Council's website and can advertise themselves as such.